amalex5/aQuery/README.md

 TODO:
+- make it not evaluate blank lines
+-- maybe add a nil value
 - teach it how to distribute
 - use state monad to add a concept of "it" sub nothing into eval and calculate as much as you can